This tutorial aims at providing approaches to remote debugging.

 Remote debugging through ssh was not detailed but approached in Enlightenment Debugging section.
-In this section, it is more convenience to use ssh for debugging enlightenment because X is not available.
+In this section, it is more convenient to use ssh for debugging enlightenment because X is not available.

 The version of SSH that you will want to use on Linux is called OpenSSH.
 To really make ssh useful, you need a shell account on a remote machine.